-SOCIAL STUDIES 9 - MSS--09
+SOCIAL STUDIES 9 - MSS-09

-The Social Studies 9 course offers a broad range of learning opportunities in a curriculum that spans the time period from 1750 to 1919 and challenges students to examine subjects at the global, national and local levels.
+The Social Studies 9 course offers a broad range of learning opportunities in a curriculum that spans the period from 1750 to 1919 and challenges students to examine subjects at the global, national and local levels.
 The primary focus will be on forces bringing about change in societies including the impact of conflict, technology, imperialism, nationalism, discrimination, demo-graphic shifts, and geography.

 Students will be expected to develop competency in areas of critical thinking, the use of Historical Thinking Concepts in the interpretation and analysis of historical evidence, and the communication of information in a variety of formats.
 Students will explore interesting, open-ended questions through the investigation, debate, and discussion of historical and contemporary issues.
 They will develop different hypotheses, solutions, and an understanding of the connections among and interpretations of events provided by different academic disciplines.
-Students will use these learning opportunities to develop as individuals who will be able to graduate with the knowledge, skills, and competencies of active, informed citizens.